processity/dreamhouse-audicity/TUTORIAL.md

 For Audicity to begin to track changes in your org, there are a few steps which need to be completed.

 -   Schedule Audicity Action Scheduler job.
--   Turn on Audicity
+-   Turn on Audicity.
 -   For each object you track:
-    -   Enabling tracking for objects
+    -   Enabling tracking for objects.
-    -   Specifying tracked fields
+    -   Specifying tracked fields.
-    -   Adding the Audit Trail UI component to record pages
+    -   Adding the Audit Trail UI component to record pages.
-    -   Instrumenting Apex code for traced objects
+    -   Instrumenting Apex code for traced objects.
--   Other tasks
+-   Other required tasks are:
-    -   Instrumenting Flow
+    -   Instrumenting Flow.
-    -   Instrumenting Asynchronous Apex
+    -   Instrumenting Asynchronous Apex.

-Let’s get Audicity turned on via Audicity’s global configuration.
+Time to turn on Audicity via the global configuration.

 1. Click the App Launcher waffle icon.
 2. Click **View All**.